meghdut1996/Grocery-Application-using-Flask/README.md

     b.
 Application entry point should be the login page.
     c. by default there should be a ready made admin page.

-2. Abulity to maintain product
+2. Ability to maintain product
     a.
 Add Product.
     b.
 List all product.
     c.
 Update product.